biosails/pheniqs/docs/2.0/cli.md

 # Pheniqs tools
 In the tool folder you will find several python scripts to assist with Pheniqs deployment and interfacing with existing tools.

-## `pheniqs-illumina-api.py`
+## Illumina API

-Generate pheniqs configuration files or a bcl2fastq command from an illumina run directory.
-This tool parses that `RunInfo.xml`, `RunParameters.xml` and `SampleSheet.csv` files in the directory.
-The `Data` section of the `SampleSheet.csv` must either have all records declare a `Lane` or none.
+`pheniqs-illumina-api.py` can generate Pheniqs configuration files from metadata found in an Illumina run folder.

     usage: pheniqs-illumina-api.py [-h] [--version] [-v LEVEL] ACTION ...